-Serving Brussel sprouts is easy.
-You can use this Brussel sprout recipe as a side dish, the main dish if you do not eat meat, appetizer, or a happy hour treat.
+Serving Brussels sprouts is easy.
+You can use this Brussels sprout recipe as a side dish, the main dish if you do not eat meat, appetizer, or a happy hour treat.
 Your guest and taste buds will love this recipe and will be requesting more.

 Try out these main dishes to go with this side dish:

 - Glazed Ham with Red Pepper Jelly Glaze